borisrepl/boris/README.md

     boris> "Test";
     -> 'Test'

-## Boris exits on Exceptions when inside my app?
+## Boris doesn't display exceptions or errors when running in my app?

-If you have an Exception handler installed, the effect is that instead of your program crashing, it handles the exception and exits cleanly.
-This makes Boris think you do something that inoked exit(); and it can't feasibly determine if you did or not.
-The best thing to do is avoid setting an exception handlers when running your app inside of Boris, or you can exit(-1), which is the exit code PHP normally uses during a fatal error, and what Boris checks for.
+Boris honours your environment.
+If your application has error handlers installed, they will mask the error.
+Likewise, if an exception handler is installed, you won't see a backtrace (unless your exception handler displays it).

-If your Exception handler hides the error from you, then Boris isn't going to be particularly helpful, so the best thing to do is disable it entirely.
+Since Boris is much more useful when you can see errors in the console, the best thing to do is to disable any exception/error handlers when your application is running inside of Boris.

 ## What about PHP's interactive mode?